 Can you write off a car lease?

 Yes!
 The IRS includes car leases on their list of eligible vehicle tax deductions.
 If you're a self-employed person or a business owner who drives for work (or rents out your car on a platform like Turo), your lease is fair game.

-Many people incorrectly assume that car write-offs only extend to cars that you own, but the IRS has never made that distinction.
+Many people incorrectly assume that car write-offs only extend to cars that you own, but a leased car fits the bill as well.

 How much of a car lease can you write off?